Which supermarket meats can your cat eat? [We reviewed 8 options!] | Waldo's Friends

 Responsible cat parenting involves constantly providing for your pet through nourishment, shelter, entertainment, and care.
 As your cat grows, her needs change, and so must her diet.
 Kittens cannot be expected to eat the same food as adult and senior cats, nor should they have the exact calorie intake.
 In general, full-grown cats should consume complete and balanced food packed with four nutrients: protein, fat, fiber, and moisture.
-However, they are also allowed to eat human-grade meat as a part of their meals or given as treats.
+However, they may eat human-grade meat as a part of their meals or given as treats.
 In this Waldo’s Friends article, we discuss:

 Why do cats need meat in their diet?

-Meat is flesh derived from domesticated animals such as chicken, pig, cattle, and sheep.
+Meat is flesh from domesticated animals such as chicken, pig, cattle, and sheep.
 Low in fiber and carbohydrates, this edible muscle tissue is a great source of protein, water, fat, and other essential nutrients.
 As obligate carnivores, cats can only function at their optimum level if they consume meat.
 This is because animal-derived protein provides them with countless nutrients their bodies cannot produce on their own.
 Retinol, niacin, arginine, taurine, felinine, and arachidonic acid are examples of essential vitamins and amino acids found in meat, which cats need to function on a cellular level.

 Though you can give certain fruits and vegetables to your cat, it is not advisable to serve them purely vegan or vegetarian meals.
 Aside from containing the wrong nutrients, their short digestive systems cannot process plant-derived meals correctly.